tenzir/tenzir/web/docs/understand/data-model/type-system.md

 the goal that humans can jot it down quickly.
 We use YAML as vehicle to express the structure because that's already VAST's language for configuration.

-How do you refer to a type?
-The basic scaffold looks like this:
+How do you create a type?
+Let `T` be an existing type, then you can construct a new type like this:

 ```yaml
 type: T